-Unfortunately, both overwatering and underwatering tomato plants present similar symptoms — wilting, yellow leaves and stems and bumps or lesions on lower stems or the base of the plant.
+Unfortunately, both overwatering and underwatering tomato plants (Solanum lycopersicum, USDA zones 10-11) present similar symptoms — wilting, yellow leaves and stems and bumps or lesions on lower stems or the base of the plant.
 Fortunately, deciding how to repair overwatered tomato plants is straightforward once you know the issue at hand.

-If the soil is still dry 2 or 3 centimeters below the surface, the plant is underwatered.
+If the soil is still dry 2 to 3 inches below the surface, the plant is underwatered.
 If the soil feels damp and spongy or there is standing water on the surface an hour or more after watering, the plant is overwatered.

 Treating the Problem